girishsukukumar/FreeRTOSexamples/TaskManagement/TaskStates/readme.md

 Synchronization event in FreeRTOS are from, queues, binary semaphores, counting semaphores, mutexes, recursive mutexes, event groups and direct to task notifications.

+Let us see how to use a simple temporal event (time related) to over come starvation in the previous example where Task1 was starving task2